whatisnuclear/website/essentials.md

         which release much of their combustion wastes into the air, causing severe health and environmental problems.

-The following table shows how long a 100 Watt light bulb could run from using 1 kg of various fuels.
+The following table shows how long a 100 watt light bulb could run from using 1 kg of various fuels.
 The natural uranium undergoes nuclear fission and thus attains extremely high energy density (energy stored in a unit of mass).